Python Turtle - Lesson 4

 59my_ttl.hideturtle()

-Maybe the easiest way to see the improvement in our code is to look at the flowchart.
+One of the best ways to see the improvement is by looking at the flowchart.

 flowchart lesson 4 3